ng-docs/angular-cn/aio/content/tutorial/toh-pt4.md

 That *won't work* when the `HeroService` is actually making requests of a remote server.

-The new version waits for the `Observable` to emit the array of heroes &mdash;which could happen now or several minutes from now.
+The new version waits for the `Observable` to emit the array of heroes —which could happen now or several minutes from now.
 The `subscribe()` method passes the emitted array to the callback, which sets the component's `heroes` property.